 (1) There are to be the port authorities named in column 2 of Schedule 1.

-(2A) A port authority named in column 2 of an item in Schedule 1 is to control and manage any port named in column 3 of that item.
+(2A) A port authority named in column 2 of an item in Schedule 1 is to control and manage —

+(a) any port named in column 3 of that item; and

+(b) any port placed under the control and management of the port authority by regulations in accordance with Schedule 9.

 (2) A port authority is a body corporate with perpetual succession.

 (3) Proceedings may be taken by or against a port authority in its corporate name.